joshgiven/JetsProject/README.md

 ### Overview

-**JE.T.S.** has a menu with 5 options:
+**JE.T.S.** has a menu with 7 options:

 1. List fleet:

-   This option prints out the model, speed, range, and price of each jet.
+   This option prints out the model, speed, range, price, and pilot of each jet.
    * You get your first 5 jets, with a randomly chosen pilots, for free when the program starts
-   * *Update:* Pilot info is now also included!

 2. View fastest jet: